balalsaleh/reg-repair/README.md

 # Future additions

+Simple additions:

 - Using a better API get more data
 - Storing registrations
 - Fixing the CORS issues we encountered

+Complex additions:

+- Multimedia Content: Enhance user engagement by providing a variety of multimedia content, including video tutorials, interactive 3D models, and augmented reality (AR) guides.

+- User Accounts and Profiles: Implement user accounts to allow users to save their vehicle information and preferences, track their repair history, and receive personalised recommendations.

+- Community Features: Create a community aspect where users can share their repair experiences, tips, and tricks, fostering a supportive DIY car care community.

+- Integration with E-commerce: Enable users to order replacement parts directly through your platform, providing a one-stop solution for repair needs.
+Or forwarding to industry partners with affiliate marketing.

 # Images of Application